-Standing in solidarity on World Refugee Day
+Standing in solidarity with refugees

-Reaching out to and supporting refugees where they are
+Reaching out to refugees where they are

-Doctors Without Borders is working now to provide lifesaving medical care for displaced people in countries around the world, from Syria to South Sudan, Bangladesh to Greece.
+Doctors Without Borders is working now to provide lifesaving medical care for displaced people in countries around the world, from Syria to Sudan, Bangladesh to Greece.

 In Mexico, our patients share their stories of fear and trauma that they have experienced as they seek safety from their home countries.
 We are calling on the United States, Mexico, and governments in the Northern Triangle of Central America to uphold safe and humane migration policies.

 In Panama, we’re providing medical and mental health care for migrants making the dangerous crossing from Colombia through the Darién Gap.
 We are calling on the Panamanian and Colombian authorities to create safe routes to protect people in transit.

 We are speaking out against European Union migration policies that are causing tremendous human suffering in the Greek islands.
 More needs to be done to protect the health and wellbeing of refugees, asylum seekers, and other people on the move.